chainstep/dibichain-demo/README.md

 The [**client**](packages/company-client/) contains the business logic and can be integrated into a companies infrastructure with the help of the provided docker files.

-The [**frontend**](packages/company-frontend/) acts as human interface and should be used to interact with the dibichain demonstrator for all non-machine interactions.
+The [**frontend**](packages/company-frontend/) acts as an human interface and should be used to interact with the dibichain demonstrator for all non-machine interactions.

-The [**operator**](packages/operator/) acts, as descibed above, as intermediate for company-to-company communication and is used to abstract blockchain specific complexity from the company clients.
-It should be mentioned that even if the operator sees the company-to-company messages, it is not able to see the product details.
+The [**operator**](packages/operator/) acts, as descibed above, as an intermediate for company-to-company communication and is used to abstract blockchain specific complexity from the company clients.
+It should be mentioned that even if the operator is able to track the company-to-company messages, it is not able to see the product details due to the end-to-end encryption.

 ### Local setup